lttr/lukastrumm/src/blog/2022/how-i-work.md

 - I program in Neovim.
 - My config and other projects are [open on Github](https://github.com/lttr/).
 - When applicable I prefer continuous integration as a [collaboration scheme](https://martinfowler.com/articles/ship-show-ask.html).

+## Notes

+I've written a note about similar topic earlier.
+It was about [key values at work](/notes/key-values/).